Updated: Aug 26, 2022

 So, what is biohacking?

-Me doing [X action] = [Y changes, inside my body] = [Z desired effects to my body or behaviour].
+You doing [X action] = [Y changes, inside your body] = [Z desired effects to your body or behaviour].

 It is the practice of optimising your physiology, psychology and biology for your chosen beneficial results.
 Results like wellness, health, longevity and performance (physical & mental) are all common desirable goals worthy of optimisation.